metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_v2_manifest.md

 Optional:

-- `increment_percent` (Number) IncrementPercent controls how much the volume is increased each time thethreshold is exceeded, upto a maximum as defined by the limit.This field defaults to 20 if not specified.
+- `increment_percent` (Number) IncrementPercent controls how much the volume is increased each time the threshold is exceeded, upto a maximum as defined by the limit.
+This field defaults to 20 if not specified.
 - `limit` (String) Limit imposes a hard limit on the size we can autoscale to.
-When notspecified no bounds are imposed.
-More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+When not specified no bounds are imposed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
-- `threshold_percent` (Number) ThresholdPercent determines the point at which a volume is autoscaled.This represents the percentage of free space remaining on the volume,when less than this threshold, it will trigger a volume expansion.For example, if the volume is 100Gi, and the threshold 20%, then a resizewill be triggered when the used capacity exceeds 80Gi, and free space isless than 20Gi.
+- `threshold_percent` (Number) ThresholdPercent determines the point at which a volume is autoscaled.
+This represents the percentage of free space remaining on the volume, when less than this threshold, it will trigger a volume expansion.
+For example, if the volume is 100Gi, and the threshold 20%, then a resize will be triggered when the used capacity exceeds 80Gi, and free space is less than 20Gi.
 This field defaults to 20 if not specified.

 <a id="nestedatt--spec--data"></a>